vandyand/React_Calculator/README.md

-Simple calculator written in react
+Simple calculator written in react.
+Functionality written as a finite state machine.